pamnard/SpyKit-Tracker/README.md

 >
 > This project is currently in active development.
 Features, APIs, and database schemas may change without backward compatibility guarantees.
 Use in production with caution.
 >
 > We welcome feedback and contributions!
+Contact - https://t.me/Pamnard

 **Pixel** is a high-performance, self-hosted web analytics system built for high-load projects.